Wikia/dfp-query-tool/README.md

 ```bash
 app/console order:add-creatives -o ORDER_ID -c CREATIVE_TEMPLATE_ID
 ```
-It will get all line items in the given order (`ORDER_ID`), iterate through them and create new creatives based on the given creative template (`CREATIVE_TEMPLATE_ID`).
+It will get all line items in the given order (`ORDER_ID`), create a new creative based on the given creative template (`CREATIVE_TEMPLATE_ID`) and assign it to all the lines.

-The new creatives' names will be built based on the line-item name and its first creative placeholder size.
+The new creative's names will be built based on the line-item name and its first creative placeholder size.

 You can additionally add a suffix to creative template's name by passing optional option:
 ```bash